pchunduri6/rag-demystified/README.md

 ## Conclusion

 Advanced RAG pipelines powered by LLMs have revolutionized question-answering systems.
 However, as we have seen, these pipelines are not turnkey solutions.
 Under the hood, they rely on carefully engineered prompt templates and multiple chained LLM calls.
-As illustrated in this application, these pipelines be question-sensitive, brittle, and opaque in their cost dynamics.
+As we illustrated in this [EvaDB](https://github.com/georgia-tech-db/evadb) application, these pipelines be question-sensitive, brittle, and opaque in their cost dynamics.
 Understanding these intricacies is key to leveraging their full potential and paving the way for more robust and efficient systems in the future.

 <!-- ## Appendix